alternativestrategies/PWA-product-page/README.md

-# React App With Authentication using JWT Tokens
+# React PWA (Progressive Web App)

-This is an assignment which required a React App to have an authenticated route.
-Authentication had to be taken care of with JWT Tokens.
+This is an assignment which required a React App to be transformed into a Progressive Web App.
-You can find a version of it on [Heroku]("https://peaceful-fjord-66642.herokuapp.com/").
+You can find a version of it on [Heroku](arely-pwa.herokuapp.com).

 ## Installation